Japan PM Kishida says debate on capital gains tax still on | Law-Order

 - Japan

-Japanese Prime Minister Fumio Kishida said on Friday that his government continued to debate capital gains tax as "one of the issues".
+Japanese Prime Minister Fumio Kishida said on Friday that his government and ruling coalition continued to debate capital gains tax as "one of the issues", keeping alive an idea once apparently shelved amid a backlash from investors worried over market effects.
+When pressed by a lawmaker for comment, Kishida told the parliament that the debate had "never ended."

-The debate on whether to adopt the taxation has been effectively shelved as investors raised concerns about its potential impact on cooling Japan's stock market when Kishida floated the idea last year.
+"Ruling party tax panels are continuing to debate, and I hope we reach a conclusion out of the debate," the prime minister said.
+After taking office last year, Kishida proposed a review that would consider the merits of a capital gains tax.
+But the possibility appeared to be set aside when investors objected to its potential effect on the stock market.

+He proposed a tax review as part of broader agenda aimed at generating economic growth and wealth redistribution.
+But on Friday he said the debate merely had moved to the background as his government had prioritized boosting wages, assets, and incomes to achieve a virtuous cycle for growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)